ir-engine/ir-engine/README.md

     ```
     cd scripts && sudo bash start-db.sh
     ```
-    This creates a Docker container of mariadb named xr3ngine_db.
+    This creates a Docker container of mariadb named xrengine_db.
 You must have docker installed on your machine for this script to work.
     If you do not have Docker installed and do not wish to install it, you'll have to manually create a MariaDB server.

    The default username is 'server', the default password is 'password', the default database name is 'xrengine', the default hostname is '127.0.0.1', and the default port is '3306'.